-Introduction: Henry Valentine Clouse is known as a Bedford County gunsmith from an 1850 census record.
+Introduction: Henry Valentine Clouse is known as a Bedford County gunsmith from census records.

-1811: According to his memorial on findagrave.com, Henry Valentine Clouse was born in Heinbach in the Landgraviate of Hesse Cassel on September 12, 1811.
+1811: Two websites indicate that Henry Valentine Clouse was born in Heinbach in the Landgraviate of Hesse Cassel on September 12, 1811.

 1842: In the February 1976 issue of the "Laurel Messenger" an individual was soliciting genealogy correspondence on the Clouse family, and referenced "Henry Valentine Clouse settled Bedford Penn from Germany 1842".

-1849-1881: The 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" puts Henry Valentine Clouse in South Woodbury Township of Bedford County from 1849 to 1881.
+1849-1881: The 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" by Whisker & Yantz puts Henry Valentine Clouse in South Woodbury Township of Bedford County from 1849 to 1881.
 I cannot reconcile this statement with the information I found, which is included below.
 The 2001 book indicates that Henry Valentine Clouse appears on the tax rolls with various occupations such as locksmith, whitesmith, and farmer.

 Here is the definition of a Whitesmith from Webster's 1874 "A Dictionary of the English Language":